 Depending on the project, we'll either hand-dye garments at our studio or we'll outsource it to a Dye House in Los Angeles.
 In both instances, we use Fiber Reactive Dyes that have an incredibly strong wash and light fastness.

 We get all our dyes from Dharma Trading Co, an incredible family owned and run business.
 It was founded in 1969 in Berkeley, CA - on the principle that it's possible to be involved in business while maintaining good ethical values.

 From day one, we've saved our cutting scraps instead of throwing them in the trash.
 Sounds like a no brainer but its hard work, keeping it all organized and making room to store it.
 We give them a second life by working them into smaller, one-of-a-kind pieces, like our coveted Scrap Bag.

-Current Environmental Goals: We want to achieve zero-waste (or as close to zero as possible) through our in-house scrap program and by partnering with a fabric recycling facility.
-We're also in the process of outfitting our San Diego studio with 100% solar power.
+Current Environmental Goals: We want to achieve as close to zero waste as possible, through our in-house scrap program and by partnering with a fabric recycling facility.
+We're also in the process of outfitting our San Diego studio to be run by 100% solar power.
 YAY!

 We screen-print our garment tags in-house, on the same Upcycled Cotton we sew the pieces in.
 The goal is to use this sustainable fabric as often as possible, creating as little cut off waste as possible.

 We ship all of our orders in EcoEnclose products.
 They have developed a recycled, recyclable and naturally biodegradable packaging that we absolutely love.
 No single use plastics, baby!